How To Pass UPCAT Without Review Center: Best Tips From UP Students and Alumni

 Looking at the UPG, you can see now that putting in all that hard work in high school actually counts for something.
 However, if you have less than stellar grades, it is all the more reason to get the highest possible scores in the UPCAT to bring your UPG up.

-Here are ten tips on how to ace your UPCAT exams.
+Here are tips and tricks on how to ace your UPCAT exams:

 1. Start reviewing early